 The last row shows the final co-added frequency map.
-To assess the overall impact of the various correction terms, this may be directly compared with the raw map shown in the top row lution of 5° FWHM.
+To assess the overall impact of the various correction terms, this may be directly compared with the raw map shown in the top row.

+A complete survey of similar maps for all three LFI frequencies is provided by Suur-Uski et al. (2020), and for the most part these are qualitatively similar to those presented here.
+However, there is one special case that warrants a dedicated discussion, namely the correlated noise map for the 44 GHz channel.
+This is shown in Fig. 17, after smoothing to an effective angular resolution of 5° FWHM.
 The most striking features in this map are strong stripes extending from the right-most edge through most of the Southern Galactic hemisphere.
 The origin of these stripes has not been robustly identified, and this is an area of intense on-going research.
 However, we have found that by reducing the gain smoothing window (see Sect.
-8.3.1 and Gjerløw et al. 2020) by a factor of two, making the gain model more flexible, these stripes vanish from n^{corr} (Gjerløw et al. 2020).
+8.3.1 and Gjerløw et al. 2020) by a factor of two, making the gain model more flexible, these stripes vanish from $n^{corr}$ (Gjerløw et al. 2020).
 However, that also introduces large gain fluctuations in periods of low CMB Solar dipole amplitude, and this is not an acceptable solution for production analysis.
 Still, based on preliminary work, it seems likely that these strong 44 GHz stripes are associated with shortcomings in the current gain model, and this will require further work to resolve.
-Furthermore, excess χ^2 values in the Southern Galactic hemisphere represents the biggest challenge with respect to full-sky CMB polarization reconstruction for Beyond-PLANCK, and this is thus clearly a top priority issue.
-In the current analysis, we only use data covering the Northern Galactic hemisphere to derive final low-\ell CMB polarization constraints.
+Furthermore, excess $\chi^2$ values in the Southern Galactic hemisphere represents the biggest challenge with respect to full-sky CMB polarization reconstruction for BEYOND-PLANCK, and this is thus clearly a top priority issue.
+In the current analysis, we only use data covering the Northern Galactic hemisphere to derive final low-l CMB polarization constraints.